 Votes against management:

-The second quarter is traditionally the busiest of the year in terms of proxy voting volumes, with AGM activity peaking in the UK and Europe in April and May.
+The fourth quarter is traditionally the quietest of the year in terms of proxy voting volumes, with relatively little AGM activity in the UK and Europe after the peaks in the second quarter.

 - Year-to-date, J.P.
-Morgan Asset Management has engaged with 131 companies in the UK and Europe on ESG issues (not counting scheduled one-to-one meetings).
-Of these, 66 were meetings to discuss corporate governance issues at portfolio companies, 18 were consultations over remuneration arrangements, and 28 were in relation to social or environmental issues.
+Morgan Asset Management has engaged with 259 companies in the UK and Europe on ESG issues (not counting scheduled one-to-one meetings).
+Of these, 71 were in-person meetings to discuss corporate governance issues at portfolio companies, 47 were consultations over remuneration arrangements, and 33 were in relation to social or environmental issues.

 About J.P.
 Morgan Asset Management